=

 The majesty of an Ansel Adams

-of Eugene Richards
+The compassion of Eugene Richards

 The humanity of Sebastian Salgado

-The chutzpah of Richard
+The chutzpa of Richard Avedon

 The Parkeharrison fantasies

-The decisive moments of Henri Cartier
+The decisive moments of Henri Cartier Bresson.

 Rage against the system

-to cry out that (in my opinion), the sky is falling.
+A mandate to cry out that (in my opinion), the sky is falling.

-a system that turns innocent children into monsters.
+A gnawing need to expose a system that turns innocent children into monsters.

-A desire to capture the beauty of Mother Nature to remind me that there can be
+A desire to capture the beauty of Mother Nature to remind me that there can be a reason to bother to do all these other things.

 Paul Pearce ~ Jan 2006